How much commissions to pay your partners? Learn the math and logic behind it. Read here →

 Since it's the only source of food, you go there every day.
 But eventually, you get bored of it and eating becomes a chore.

-Then one day the restaurant introduces two new items: pizza and garlic bread.
+Then, one day, the restaurant introduces two new items: pizza and garlic bread.

 You’re ecstatic.
 Eating has become fun again!